DinhNhatAnh/Customer-Segmentation-Analysis-RFM-using-SQL-Server/README.md

 UNION ALL SELECT * FROM [202512]
 ```
 ## 2. Calculate R, F, M values
-Using SQL to compute days since last order (Recency), number of orders (Frequency) and total spend (Monetary) per customer
+- Using SQL to compute days since last order (Recency), number of orders (Frequency) and total spend (Monetary) per customer.
+- Save file as "RFM_RANK.csv"
 ```
 WITH RFM_RANK AS (
 	SELECT